kayesokua/django-kepo/README.md

  - My Journal: This app features a morning & evening journal forms, Calendar Display
  - My Account: This app includes basic user registration, authentication, change password, and updating account profile

+ [Visit the demo app] (http://kepo.pythonanywhere.com/) - Feel free to use this as your journal, no superuser was created for this demo.

 ## Running and Testing the Project Locally
 1. Install required packages `pip install -r requirements.txt`
 2. Initialize your database with `python3 manage.py makemigrations`